Database File Initialization

 Data and log files are initialized to overwrite any existing data left on the disk from previously deleted files.
-Data and log files are first initialized by filling the files with zeros when you perform one of the following operations:
+Data and log files are first initialized by zeroing the files (filling with zeros) when you perform one of the following operations:

 Create a database.

 Add data or log files, to an existing database.

 Increase the size of an existing file (including autogrow operations).

 Restore a database or filegroup.

 File initialization causes these operations to take longer.
 However, when data is written to the files for the first time, the operating system does not have to fill the files with zeros.